jasonwei20/text-classification-bert/README.md

 ```

 ## To do
+- Understand what's going on with the learning rate.
+- Add saving and loading models.
-- Add where to get data from
+- Add where to get data from.
 - Support multiple GPUs.
 - Support experiments with multiple random seeds.
 - Get rid of annoying warning log (I know that you have to train BertForSequenceClassification).